iExecBlockchainComputing/documentation-tools/tools/dataProtector/dataProtectorSharing/collection/createCollection.md

 import { type CreateCollectionResponse } from "@iexec/dataprotector";
 ```

-The collection token ID created and the transaction hash of the function action.
+The collection token ID created and The transaction hash corresponding to the execution of the function.

+### collectionTokenId

+`number`

+The collection token ID

+### txHash

+`string`

+The transaction hash corresponding to the execution of the function.

 ## Error